yuvaly0/yuvaly0.github.io/_posts/hevd-writeups/2020-09-14-hevd-writeups.md

 First of all the function prints for us some data.
-Then a check is made, the size that we supplied vs the size of the kernel buffer size in order to prevent overflow If we passed the check our buffer is copied to kernel buffer using memcpy and the size we sent.
+Then a check is made, the size that we supplied vs the size of the kernel buffer size in order to prevent overflow If we passed the check, our buffer is copied to kernel buffer using memcpy and the size we sent.
-Beacause the function "fetches" the size twice we have a window of oppurtunities to change it's value.
+The fact that the function "fetches" the size twice we have a window of oppurtunities to change it's value.
 So if we look again at what we can achive, we can get OOB(out of bounds) write on the stack.

 #### Explotation